-The fiscal year ("FY") 2022-23 LAFCo preliminary budget estimate is summarized in Attachment "A" and the preliminary 2022-23 work plan is presented in Attachment "B" for the Commission's consideration and direction to staff.
+The fiscal year ("FY") 2022-23 LAFCo proposed budget estimate is summarized in Attachment "A" and the proposed 2022-23 work plan is presented in Attachment "B" for the Commission's consideration and direction to staff.

 The FY 2021-22 budget is \$635,476.
-At this time, fee revenue is approximately \$12,000 below projections and expenses as a whole are projected to close under budget.
+At this time, fee revenue is approximately \$2,000 below projections and expenses as a whole are projected to close under budget.

 As part of the FY 2021-22 budget, the Commission's adopted an operational reserve of \$150,000.
-Staff estimates a preliminary FY 2022-23 budget of approximately \$563,000.
+Staff estimates a proposed FY 2022-23 budget of approximately \$521,562.
+The County and cities' allocation is proposed at \$210,727 respectively.

-This preliminary estimate will be further refined based on continuing staff analysis and Commission direction and a proposed budget will be presented to the Commission on May 11, 2022, followed by a final budget and work plan at the Commission's June 8, 2022, hearing.
+This proposed estimate will be further refined based on continuing staff analysis and Commission direction and a final budget and work plan will be considered at the Commission's June 8, 2022, hearing.

-The distribution of the preliminary budget is limited.
-However, in accordance with Government Code ("GC") sec.
+In accordance with Government Code ("GC") sec.
 56381, the proposed and final budgets will be distributed to all local agencies and the County Administrative Officer.